Estimating Racial Disparities in Emergency General Surgery: Conclusion

-Methodologically, we offer a unifying framework for linear estimators that adjust for observable differences between groups with the goal of understanding outcome disparities \citep{strittmatter2021gender, jackson2022observational}.
+Methodologically, we offer a unifying framework for linear estimators that adjust for observable differences between groups with the goal of understanding outcome disparities through decompositions \citep{strittmatter2021gender, jackson2022observational, Yu2023_decomp}.
 In our application, we find that two special cases of linear estimators, regression and matching, perform poorly: regression allows for extreme extrapolation for many hospitals and matching fails to adequately balance patient-level characteristics.
 The restricted weighting approach, by contrast, gives researchers direct control over the bias-variance trade-off and over extrapolation.

 There are several avenues for future developments.
 First, how best to balance high-dimensional features remains an open question.
 Here we use sample splitting and random forests to learn a basis to balance.
 While reasonable in this setting, several recent papers offer flexible alternatives, including via other machine learning methods \citep{wang2021flame}.
 Second, we have focused exclusively on linear weighting estimators.
 A natural extension is to instead consider so-called \emph{augmented} weighting estimators, which combine outcome modeling and weighting \citep[see][]{benmichael2021_review}.
 These approaches can adjust for imbalances that remain after weighting or matching alone, albeit at the cost of additional modeling assumptions and possible extrapolation.
 Finally, our analysis is in the spirit of Kitagawa-Oaxaca-Blinder decompositions and other adjustment methods that adjust for observable baseline differences between groups.
-Even setting aside fundamental questions about defining racial disparities \citep{jackson2022observational}, these estimated disparities reflect important unobserved differences in why patients are admitted to different hospitals \citep{hull2018estimating}.
-While patients will have less choice in admitting hospital for Emergency General Surgery than for non-emergency general surgery, accounting for unobserved differences is an important next step in further understanding observed health disparities.
+Even setting aside fundamental questions about defining racial disparities \citep{jackson2022observational}, these estimated disparities might reflect important differences in which patients are admitted to different hospitals \citep{hull2018estimating}.
+While patients will have less choice in admitting hospital for emergency general surgery than for non-emergency general surgery, properly accounting for (observed or unobserved) differences in what types of patients are admitted to different hospitals is an important next step in further understanding health disparities.